-Puppy dog eye research in top 100 most influential studies all year
+Evolution of dog facial expression research is in the top 100 most influential studies of 2019

 A University of Portsmouth-led study on the evolution of dog facial expression has been ranked in the top 100 most influential studies of 2019.